Web design & digital strategy coaching for churches, nonprofits, small businesses, and writers.

 I found a theme built for a book preview.
 The more I expand the kinds and purposes of the sites I am doing, the more I appreciate theme developers who build with intentionality and flexibility.
 Sites designed with specific purposes in mind, while still maintaining high quality code and a range of options.

-First Time Mom MN is a blog for moms and includes things like reviews and giveaways of products and services for moms (cloth diapers, etc.) Its run by Elizabeth and her sister Laura, friends of my wife‘s from Twin Cities Mom’s Blog.
-They were FUN to work with and I love seeing excitement for a new design via email.
+First Time Mom MN is a blog for moms and includes things like reviews and giveaways of products and services for moms (cloth diapers, etc.) Its run by Elizabeth and her sister Laura, friends of my wife‘s from the blogosphere.
+They were FUN to work with and I love seeing excitement for a fresh design.
+This is actually the second fre

 Twin Cities Frugal Mom is a great blog focusing on “spending less and living well in the Minneapolis/St. Paul area.”
 This was a quick, fun build for a blogger who was long ready for a fresh design.
 Are you a Minnesotan and looking for a good deal, check her site out.
 She’s got deals, events, coupons, and tips for frugal living that are really usable.